Understanding the Game of Craps: Odds and House Edge

 Multi-Roll Bets

-Another group of wagers in craps includes those bets that usually cannot be resolved in a single roll of the dice.
-Called multi-roll bets, they often require several subsequent rolls and can be canceled if the shooter makes the point number before some of these bets.
-The rules, associated with when and how to make them, their payouts, and more may vary across casinos.
+Another group of wagers in craps includes bets that usually cannot be resolved in a single roll of the dice.
+Called multi-roll bets, they often require several subsequent rolls and can be canceled if the shooter makes the point number before some of these wagers are decided.
+The rules governing when and how to place them, along with their payouts and other details, may vary across casinos.

 Note that the winnings generated from some of these bets are paid minus a 5% commission that is charged by the casino.
-Sometimes, the commission is taken only on the winnings, but in some cases, the 5% vig, as the commission is also called, applies to the bet.
+Sometimes, the commission is taken only from the winnings, but in other cases, the 5% vig, as the commission is also called, applies to the stake itself.

 Type of Bet Payout True Odds House Edge